tmsullivan7750/VideoShoppe/Readme.md

 # Changelog

 **v1.2.0 2/25/2019**
-- Added the ability to transfer between activities as well as working admin login credentials
+- Working main menu with Check In Screen added.

 **v1.1.0 2/25/2019**
 - Created a login screen that hides user's password and prints out the Username and Password entered to an alert on the bottom of the screen for testing and verification purposes.
+- Added the ability to transfer between activities as well as working admin login credentials

 **v1.0.0 2/12/2019**
 - Date of creation.